alewain/llm-degrad/README.md

 }
 ```

-**Compatibility note:** The output schema maintains all fields from the original `experimento.py` and adds new ones incrementally.
+**Compatibility note:** The output schema maintains backward compatibility with previous versions.
 Existing analysis notebooks continue working with the original fields.

 For the complete JSON schema with all fields and their descriptions, see [`docs/output_schema.md`](docs/output_schema.md).